Maersk Air: Initial operations

-Maersk also aimed at serving the inclusive tours charter market.
-To gain better access to the market, Maersk bought two travel agents in December 1971, Raffels Rejser and Bangs Rejser.
-To better target the charter market, Maersk Air bought five used Boeing 720Bs in 1973.
-This was followed up with purchasing Unisol in 1974 and the three were merged to form a new agency under the brand Unisol and 120,000 annual trips.
+Maersk also aimed at the inclusive tours charter market.
+To gain better access to the market, in December 1971 Maersk bought two travel agencies, Raffels Rejser and Bangs Rejser.
+This was followed up by the purchase of Unisol in 1974 and the three were merged to form a new agency under Unisol brand and an estimate of 120,000 annual trips.
 After having lost 100 million Danish krone (DKK) by 1979, Unison was sold to Tjæreborg in 1980.
-A participating cause was Unisol's inability to profile itself in a market dominated by two high-profile, yet diametrical, owners.
+A collateral cause was Unisol's inability to profile itself in a market dominated by two high-profile, yet diametrical, owners.
+To better serve the market, Maersk Air bought five used Boeing 720Bs in 1973.
+The destinations were typical of Scandinavian customers: Spain, the Balearic Islands, and the Canary Islands.
+But also Cyprus, Crete, Malta, and Tunisia.
+Boeings also flew for other carriers, including fellow airline Conair.
+During the second half of the 1970s, Maersk focused on wet leasing their aircraft to international customers.
+Contracts included flying pilgrims from Morocco to Mecca and Scandinavians to North America.

-Maersk Air was contracted by Maersk Oil to operate to the latter's oil field in the North Sea.
+Maersk Air was contracted by Maersk Oil to operate to the latter's oil fields in the North Sea.
 For this purpose, Maersk Air bought two Bell 212 helicopters.
 The airline stationed these at Esbjerg Airport and they commenced operations on 1 July 1975.